mciobanu/songbook/README.md

+# Songbook

+This is a vanilla React app for viewing songs in a songbook, searching for them, viewing several indexes.

+An important component is displaying the song's chords and adjusting them to the vocal range of the singer.

 # Getting Started with Create React App

-//ttt0: Customize

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).